 SNAP, ARCHIE'S STORY

 SNAP Archie's Story is a short video project conceived and directed by George Stamos featuring the dancing, story and distinct voice of NYC Vogue and Waacking icon Archie Burnett (AKA Grandfather of the House of Ninja).
 In this rare and vulnerable portrait of Burnett, vivid imagery and Archie’s narration come together to tell his story of strength, resilience, and unwavering fierceness.

 As Vogue and Waacking dance styles have been increasingly popularized around the globe over the past 30 years, and integrated into contemporary dance practices, Archie Burnett has remained at the forefront as a respected cultural ambassador of these dance styles and the social contexts they are from.
 He is a celebrated performer, master teacher to everyone from stars like Bette Midler to aspiring young dancers, and an important knowledge keeper who carries the roots of club culture in his body and memory.

 As Vogue and Waacking continue to gain marked popularity in the contemporary dance world, now is an essential time to emphasize the origins of these forms of dance and to humanize them; to honor their history.
 SNAP received support from The Canada Council for the Arts.

 ONE KIND FAVOR

-This transdisciplinary performance project is centered on the spaces created by the coming together of the collaborators.
+This transdisciplinary performance project is centred on the spaces created by the coming together of the collaborators.
 ONE KIND FAVOR is a show of appreciation for the multiplicity of inheritances that cohabitate in society at large and within us as individuals.
-ONE KIND FAVOR is also an acknowledgment of those who have had the courage to be kind and impacted our lives with their generosity.
+ONE KIND FAVOR is also an acknowledgment of those who have had the courage to be kind and impact our lives with their generosity.
 ONE KIND FAVOR is a co-production between George Stamos and Danse-Cité, supported by The Canada Council for the Arts.